How to write a fairy tale

 4. Work Towards the Climax and a Resolution

-With the central conflict established and the characters and settings in place, the student will need to figure out how their story will play out scene by scene.
+With the central conflict established and the characters and settings in place, the student must figure out how their story will play out scene by scene.
 Storyboarding can be helpful here.

 Often, starting with the climax and then working backwards to reverse engineer the story is an effective way of piecing a plot together.

-To decide on the climax or dramatic highpoint of their story, students will need to think about how their two main opposing forces resolve their differences.
+To decide on the climax or dramatic highpoint of their story, students must think about how their two opposing forces resolve their differences.

-• Is the villain of the piece vanquished in battle?
+- Is the villain of the piece defeated in battle?

-• Do they have a change of heart and see the light in the end?
+- Do they change their hearts and see the light in the end?

 The moral lesson the story is designed to communicate must be made apparent in the story’s conclusion.

-There is a lot of scope on ending a fairy tale but remember, generally speaking, they will all (or, most of them will) live happily ever after in the end.
+There is a lot of scope in ending a fairy tale, but remember, generally speaking, they will all (or most of them will) live happily ever after.

 However, later, when the student has decided on their story arc, they must also decide on what moment to start their story.

-As with all short stories, it’s best to start at the last possible moment, usually after a brief exposition on who the central characters are.
+As with all short stories, it’s best to start at the last possible moment, usually after a brief exposition of who the central characters are.

-To get familiar with the conventions of fairy tale openings, have students read and discuss the first paragraphs of several well-known stories.
+To familiarize students with the conventions of fairy tale openings, have them read and discuss the first paragraphs of several well-known stories.

 To Sum Up